-.
-There shall also be a separate master warning light control switch that would allow for deactivation of this feature during maintenance operation.
+d.
+There shall also be a separate Master Warning Light Control Switch that would allow for deactivation of this feature during maintenance operation.
 The master light control circuit shall be connected to the cold side or switched side of the ignition switch and mounted on the accessory console, clearly labeled, distinguishable, red in color, or be black in color with a red bezel ring.
 This switch shall be located on the switch panel at the furthest point away from other light controls and door operations switches.

+e.
+The flasher and the relay shall be fastened in a compartment in the driver area and be easily accessible for servicing.
+The location of the flasher shall be approved by the VDOE.

 f.
-The flasher and the relay shall be fastened in a compartment in the driver area and be easily accessible for servicing.
-The location of the flasher shall be approved by the Department of Education .
+System shall contain an amber pilot light for amber lamps and a red pilot light for red lamps, clearly visible to the driver, to indicate when system is activated.

 g.
-System shall contain an amber pilot light for amber lamps and a red pilot light for red lamps, clearly visible to the driver, to indicate when system is activated.
+A black border 1 .25 to 3 inches wide shall be painted around the warning lights and must be equipped with a black painted hooded housing.

 h.
-A black border 1 ¼ to 3 inches wide shall be painted around the warning lights and must be equipped with a black painted hooded housing.
+All electrical connections shall be soldered or connected by an acceptable SAE method.

 i.
-All electrical connections shall be soldered or connected by an acceptable SAE method.
+All switches and pilot lights shall be properly identified by labels.

 j.
-All switches and pilot lights shall be properly identified by labels.

-k.
 There shall be an interrupt feature in the system to interrupt the traffic warning sign and the crossing control arm when their use is not desired.
 This feature shall consist of a double throw relay and a momentary switch.

+k.
+Amber Start Switch, Amber Cancel Switch, Warning Light Cancel Switch for Railroads “R/R Cancel,” Traffic Warning Sign/Crossing Control arm, Master Warning Light Control Switch and Interrupt Switch shall be momentary switches.

 l.
-Amber start switch , Warning Light Cancel Switch for Railroads “R/R Cancel,” traffic warning sign/crossing control arm, master warning light control switch and interrupt switch shall be momentary switches.

-m.
 There shall be no controls and/or switches located in the steering wheel for operation of any system except controls and/or switches of the horn or optional cruise control.
 All controls and/or switches shall be labeled according to their function and shall meet the standards of FMVSS 101 (Controls and Displays).

-NOTE: Cruise control option is for activity buses only.

-Additional side-mounting warning lights for school divisions approved for participation in the Board of Education’s approved pilot program.
-Additional warning lights may be mounted on the front sides of the school bus above the entrance door and the driver’s window.
-Lights shall work in conjunction with the standard warning light system and shall meet FMVSS and SAE standards or must be of a type approved by the Virginia State Police.
+m.
+Additional front, rear, and side-mounting warning lights for school divisions approved for participation in the BOE approved pilot program.
+Additional warning lights may be mounted on the front hood, bottom rear of the school bus above the bumper, and front sides of the school bus above the entrance door and the driver’s window.
+Lights shall work in conjunction with the standard warning light system and shall meet FMVSS and SAE standards or must be of a type approved by the VSP.
+Contact the VDOE for approved mounting locations and lighting systems.

-Optional Equipment.

-Fog lights Must be mounted by the manufacturer, meet FMVSS requirements and comply with Virginia Code.
+n.
+Fog lights (optional) shall be mounted by the manufacturer, meet FMVSS requirements and comply with the Code of Virginia.

-10. School bus traffic warning sign must conform to FMVSS 131 (School Bus Pedestrian Safety Devices).
+10. School Bus Traffic Warning Sign: Public school buses shall be equipped with a traffic warning sign conforming to FMVSS 131 (School Bus Pedestrian Safety Devices).

 a.
 Warning sign shall be mounted on the left side near the front of the bus immediately below the window line.

 b.
 Sign shall be of the octagon series, 18 inches in diameter, and be equipped with wind guard.
-The sign shall have a red background with a ½ inch white border, and the word “STOP” on both sides in white letters, six inches high and one inch wide.
+The sign shall have a red background with a one-half inch white border, and the word “STOP” on both sides in white letters, six inches high and one inch wide.
 The sign shall be reflective.

 c.
 Sign shall have double-faced alternately flashing red lights, four inches in diameter, located at the top and bottom most portions of the sign, one above the other.